ARam2142/Eat-Da-Burger-Application/README.md

 # Background

 Welcome to my burger application.
 Use this application to add a burger to the main menu.
 When you feel like your ready for dinner, you can then devour it with the click of a button.
 This is to be used for restaurants so there is a menu containing a list of all burgers that you add to the "burgers to be eaten" section.
 There is still more work that I would like to do on it later on.
-The obvious is making the application page more attractive.

 # Technologies
 mysql